Orange Skunk (Amphiprion sandaracinos)

 Indigenous To:

-They are found in the Philippines, Indonesia, New Guinea, north western Australia, Christmas Island, Melanesia, and Ryukyu Islands of southern Japan.
+They are found in the Philippines, Indonesia, New Guinea, northwestern Australia, Christmas Island, Melanesia, and Ryukyu Islands of southern Japan.

 Behavior:

-Like all clownfishes, Amphiprion sandaracinos is a sequential hermaphrodite.
+Like all clownfish, Amphiprion sandaracinos is a sequential hermaphrodite.
 The largest individual present will exert dominance and become reproductively female.
 The next largest fish will become reproductively male.
 Other smaller individuals are rarely tolerated.
 Presence of the female significantly impedes the growth rate of the male.

 Compatibility:

 Usually ignores reef invertebrates and corals.
-Clownfishes sometimes adopt various corals and algae as substitutes for host anemones.
+Clownfish sometimes adopt various corals and algae as substitutes for host anemones.

 Food:

 Proaquatix specimens have been weaned to take aquarium pellets and flakes.
-Freshly frozen invertebrates such as ocean plankton, Mysis shrimp, brine shrimp, and chopped squid will be readily accepted.
+Freshly frozen invertebrates such as ocean plankton, Mysis shrimp, and brine shrimp will be readily accepted.